iowaclassbattleship/milpost-backend/README.md

 Ideally there are two possible print outs for the `post list`, one to display and one to be used by the admin to collect signatures from the recievers.
-The minimum columns for the admin listhttps://docs.docker.com/install/linux/docker-ce/debian/
+The minimum columns for the admin list are as follows.

 - Rank
 - Name
 - Signature (To be filled in)